How to start an online store, for free, with WooCommerce

 WooCommerce is a very powerful, easy-to-use ecommerce platform built for WordPress.
 It’s an all-in-one shop management system that allows you to easily create different products with different price tags, and categories.

 It gives you full control as to when products are on sale, and which coupons are available.
 It will even disable products automatically when they’re out of stock!
-Best of all, the WooCommerce plugin is free to use, (however, paid plugins are available to help you extend the functionality of WooCommerce).
+Best of all, the WooCommerce store setup is simple and the plugin is free to use (however, paid plugins are available to help you extend the functionality of WooCommerce).

 How to get your ecommerce business started with WooCommerce